Frequently asked questions about environmental impact categories

 As of 7 January 2026, submitting A1 data for environmental declarations in the Dutch Environmental Database became optional; A2 data is mandatory from that date.
 As of 1 July 2026, EPB calculations in the buildings sector are required to be based on set A2 (EN 15804+A2), in accordance with the amended Environmental Buildings Decree (Bbl) and the Environmental Regulation.

-3. Why is this transition taking place?
+Why has this transition taken place?

 The transition to the A2 set aims to provide a more complete and accurate assessment of the environmental impact of construction projects, in line with the latest scientific insights and European standards.

-6. What is the difference between the A1 set and the A2 set?
+What is the difference between the A1 set and the A2 set?

 Set A1 contains 11 environmental impact categories according to the EN 15804+A1 standard.
 Set A2 contains 19 environmental impact categories according to the EN 15804+A2 standard.
 Set A2 introduces new categories and refines existing ones for a more comprehensive environmental impact assessment.